abdrahmansoltan/Learning-Notes/React/01-React.md

 npm start
 ```

+- **create-react-app** is built on top of **Webpack**, which:
+  - Enables module importing/exporting
+    - packages/bundles up all css/images/js into a single file for the browser
+    - reduce number of HTTP requests for performance
+  - **HMR**, hot module reloading (when changing a source file, automatically reloads(only reloads relevant files))
+  - Enables easy testing & deployment
 - one `HTML` file is delivered => `index.html`

 - in `index.js` you render the app to `index.html`